evdcush/AI-Sandbox/deep_learning.rst

 #############
 Simple and (mostly) clean implementations of various neural network stuff.

-Current deep learning implementations are a simple feed-forward network.
+Current deep learning implementations are a FFN.

 Structure
 =========
-The project codebase, located in the |deep_learning directory|_, is split neatly into different modules.
+The project codebase, located in the |deep_learning directory|_.

 :functions: Contains all functions related to the computation of the network.
 Activations, transformations, loss functions, regularizers--they are all located in `functions.py`_.
 :layers: A broadly used term, layers are the essential component or architectural feature of neural networks.
 Layers, or "hidden layers," in this project refer specifically to the units or modules that *perform transformations on the data with a learnable or optimizable set of weights.* These are also referred to as "connections" in docstrings and comments within the code.
 All layers are are located in `layers.py`_.